Nationwide Success

 Evidence that might trigger punitives includes concealing known contamination risks, faking safety tests, ignoring customer complaints, or continuing to sell products after discovering contamination.
 The baby formula case revealed ignored whistleblower warnings.

-These damages can be substantial—sometimes multiples of your actual damages—and send a powerful message that corporate misconduct has consequences.
+These damages can be substantial and send a powerful message that corporate misconduct has consequences.

 Every state sets deadlines for filing lawsuits, called statutes of limitations.
-Miss the deadline, and you lose your right to sue—period.
-No exceptions, no matter how strong your case.
+Miss the deadline, and you lose your right to sue.
+There are no exceptions, no matter how strong your case.

 These deadlines vary by state and claim type.
 Some states give you two years from injury.
 Others allow three, four, or more.
-The type of claim matters too—negligence claims might have different time limits than strict liability claims.
+The type of claim matters too.
+Negligence claims, for example, might have different time limits than strict liability claims.

 But determining when the discovery rule applies requires legal expertise.
-Courts examine when symptoms appeared, when you received a diagnosis, when you learned about contamination—it’s complicated.
+Courts examine when symptoms appeared, when you received a diagnosis, and when you learned about contamination.

 Bottom line: Don’t wait to consult a product contamination lawyer.
 Even if you’re uncertain about your case, early legal advice ensures you don’t accidentally blow critical deadlines.
 Most of us offer free consultations precisely for this reason.